Available in:United Kingdom

 There are two main types of roulette, European (single zero) and American (double zero).
-The European Roulette table has a spinning wheel divided in 37 slots.
+The European roulette table has a spinning wheel divided in 37 slots.
 The slots are numbered from 0 to 36.
 Each number on the wheel can be either red or black, except for number zero that is green.

-The American Roulette spinning wheel instead is divided in 38 slots similar to the European Roulette, with the addition of the “00” which also comes in green.
+The American roulette spinning wheel instead is divided in 38 slots similar to the European Roulette, with the addition of the “00” which also comes in green.
 In order to win at this game players have to predict on which number of the wheel the ball will land.
 The combination of bets is numerous but for convenience divided as: inside bets and outside bets.

+The most simple bets such as red or black offer even money (1:1 payouts), higher odds are paid for column or row bets.
 Most online casinos will offer a number of additional betting options that allow players to bet on specific combinations with a variety of odds.
 It’s definitely worth checking out the special bets available.
 Frequently these will pop out from a link within the game.

 The most common roulette bet is the straight-up, where chips are placed on a specific number.
 A split bet is on two numbers and is made by placing a chip on the line between them.
 Similarly, to make a street or trio bet the player puts their chips on the line at the end of a row of three numbers.